-Can You Sell an Occupied House with Tenants?
+Can You Sell a House or Apartment with Tenants?

 How To Sell an Occupied House with Tenants

 Selling a house with tenants, in Los Angeles, can be a challenging process; and can be even more challenging selling an apartment with tenants in Los Angeles.
-It requires careful planning, communication, and cooperation to ensure that the rights of both the landlord and the tenants are protected.
+In the case of selling any rental property in California, it requires careful planning, communication, and cooperation to ensure that the rights of both the landlord and the tenants are protected.
 What’s the difference between selling a house you live in compared to selling a property occupied with tenants?
 When you are selling a property that only you live in, you only have to accomodate for your own time, space, and future plans.
 With a rental property, you have to consider the time of one or more tenants.

 1. Notify Your Tenants of Intention to Sell Property